acbelle08/sequana_invoicing_public/readme.md

 ## Creating standard invoices with invoicing.py

-I use the term standard invoice to differentiate from a credit invoice (see below)
+I use the term standard invoice to differentiate from a credit invoice (see below).

 The command used for creating a standard SequAna invoice is `create_invoices`.

-There are several required arguments to this command that are either required or that you will normally want to use:
+There are several arguments to this command that are either required or that you will normally want to use:

 - `--first_month`: SequAna invoices are generally generated on a monthly basis.
-So commonly the first month value will be the same as the last.
+So commonly the first -month value will be the same as the last.
 This will result in an invoice for a single month.
 Otherwise the first month should be the first month that the invoice should cover.
 It is not possible to generate invoices at a resolution less than a single month.

 - `--last_month`: The last month that should be included in the invoice.
 This will be the same as first_month if you are producing an invoice for a single month.

-- `--PPMS_input_staff_hours_csvs`: This is comma delimited list of csv files output from the PPMS time management system.
+- `--PPMS_input_staff_hours_csvs`: This is a comma delimited list of csv files output from the PPMS time management system.
 To output the files, go to 'Reports>Custom Report>Time logged per project per month/year per system' then select the member of staff you wish to output for and click 'run/refresh report'.
 Then save as a csv.
 If you wish to invoice for more than one member of staff (this is normal) then you can supply multiple comma separated file paths here.
+Remember to only select dates that you are making the invoice for.

 - `--PPMS_input_consumables_csv`: To include invoicing for consumables (this is normal) you will also need to output a .csv report from PPMS ('Reports>Custom Report>Order Summary Report').
 The path to this csv should be provided as the argument to this flag.

-- `--template`: Full path to the template for the invoice.
+- `--template`: The full path to the template for the invoice.
 At the time of writing this documentation this was `/home/humebc/sequana_admin/invoices/invoice_templates/20221123_sequana_invoice_template.docx`.
 This template contains [jinja](https://jinja.palletsprojects.com/en/3.1.x/) fields that will be populated by the python code.
 If you modify the template you will need to modify the python code equivalently.

 - `--output_dir`: Directory path where the invoices should be output to.